Senate rejects two impeachment articles against DHS Secretary Mayorkas

 The second article also charged Mayorkas with not fulfilling his statutory duty by rolling back Trump-era policies such as terminating contracts that would have continued construction of the border wall and ending the Migrant Protection Protocols, also known as the “Remain in Mexico” policy that was ended after it went up to the Supreme Court.

-The post Senate rejects two impeachment articles against DHS Secretary Mayorkas appeared first on Louisiana Illuminator.
+The post Senate rejects two impeachment articles against DHS Secretary Mayorkas appeared first on Kansas Reflector.